abrbon/LetsEncrypt_Certbot_manual_dns_challenge/README.md

 Almost all configuration could be set in the <code>certbot_config_vars.sh</code> script.<br>
 In this script you can change and set your configurations for the DuckDNS (like the token) and where to copy and name your certificate files and some other variables.
-Most of have a small comment behind them for shot explanation.
+Most of them have a small comment behind them with a short explanation.
 <br><br>
 <h2><b>Installation</b></h2>
-Make sure you run all command with 'root' privileges.<br><br>
+Make sure you run all commands with 'root' privileges.<br><br>

 - Install the Certbot package on your server.
 On my iocage jail the command is: <code>pkg install py37-certbot</code>
 - Create following directory for these scripts: <code>/usr/local/certbot_files/</code>